 Also of interest is that Glen Burnie has more people living here who work in computers and math than 95% of the places in the US.

 The education level of Glen Burnie citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.45% of adults 25 and older in Glen Burnie have a college degree.

-The per capita income in Glen Burnie in 2010 was $30,221, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,884 for a family of four.
+The per capita income in Glen Burnie in 2010 was $30,271, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $121,084 for a family of four.
 However, Glen Burnie contains both very wealthy and poor people as well.